marcglasberg/back_button_interceptor/README.md

 Only if all functions return false (or null), the combined result is false, and the default button process will be fired.

-Optionally, you may provide a z-index.
+Optionally, you may provide a **z-index**.
 Functions with a valid z-index will be called before functions with a null z-index, and functions with larger z-index will be called first.
 When they have the same z-index, functions added last are called first.